Global19-atlassian-net/BindingCalculator/README.md

 This folder contains a version of the sample preparation calculator used with the PacBio RS and PacBio RS II sequencers.
-It is used to calculate binding and annealing reactions and preparing DNA samples for use in these sequencers.
+It is used to calculate binding and annealing reactions and to prepare DNA samples for use in these sequencers.

 Installation